-A deep dark chocolate cake is the perfect dessert to celebrate easter with.
+A deep dark chocolate cake is the perfect dessert to celebrate any occasion.
 This one is unique in that it doesn’t require flour to bind it and instead relies on ground almonds which makes it gluten free but also results in a rich and moist finish.
-With a glossy chocolate glaze and a topping of toasted hazelnuts this cake will be a true showstopper this Easter!
+With a glossy chocolate glaze and a topping of toasted hazelnuts this cake will be a true showstopper at any dinner party!

 225g dark chocolate (70% cocoa solids), finely chopped